jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 ---
-title: Weeklong Camp
+title: Weeklong Virtual Camp
-date: 2019-07-06T15:27:17.000+06:00
+date: 2020-08-10T14:00:17+00:00
 bg_image: "/images/about/math.jpg"
-description: 'Grass STEM''s camp explores all facets of STEM for an immersive exploratory camp. '
+description: 'Grass STEM''s camp explores math, computer science, and other sciences for an immersive exploratory camp. '
 image: "/images/about/STEM.jpg"
 category: Camp
 teacher: Steven Tan
 duration: 5 Days
-weekly: 30 Hours
+weekly: 10-30 Hours
 fee: Free!
 apply_url: "#"

 ---
 ### Overview

-We are pleased to host a camp!
-Students will attend all of our classes rather than a single one, including [Intro to Java with Processing](/course/intro-to-java-with-processing/) and [Pre-Algebra/Intro to Algebra](/course/pre-algebra-intro-to-algebra-with-intro/) with breaks inbetween for a full and engaging STEM camp experience.
+We are pleased to host a virtual camp!
+The camp will be hosted Monday-Friday from August 10-14.
+The camp offers instruction on 3 topics: Programming with Python, Introduction to Algebra, and General Sciences.
+Each day of the camp will have three 2 hour blocks, where each block is dedicated to one of the topics.
+Python will be offered every day from 10am-12pm, Algebra will be offered from 1pm-3pm, and General Sciences will be offered 4pm-6pm.
+Each topic will meet 5 times, a block every day.

 ### Prerequisites

-* Students should be eligible for each of the two classes: [Intro to Java with Processing](/course/intro-to-java-with-processing/) and [Pre-Algebra/Intro to Algebra](/course/pre-algebra-intro-to-algebra-with-intro/)
+* There are no prerequisites for Python and General Sciences, but basic arithmetic will be needed for Algebra.

 ### Time Commitment

-* Six hours per day for a week
+* 2-6 hours per day for a week (depending on which blocks one wishes to attend)
-* Two hours of homework per day for a week
+* Students may attend however many or little blocks to attend.
+However, it is suggested that they at least attend all 5 blocks of one topic.

 ### Cost: Free